Cenobamate: Overdose

-There are few data regarding cenobamate overdose.
+There is little data regarding cenobamate overdose.
 It is expected that the described adverse effects such as drowsiness, dizziness and fatigue would occur, as well as possibly problems with the heart rhythm.
 No specific antidote exists.

 Interactions

 Using cenobamate together with other central nervous system depressants such as barbiturates, benzodiazepines or alcohol may result in increased drowsiness and other central nervous system symptoms.

 Cenobamate induces the enzymes CYP3A4 and CYP2B6 and can therefore decrease blood concentrations of drugs that are metabolized by these enzymes (for example midazolam and bupropion, respectively).
-Conversely, it inhibits the enzyme CYP2C19, potentially increasing concentrations of drugs metabolized by this enzyme (for example omeprazole).
+Conversely, it inhibits the enzyme CYP2C19, potentially increasing concentrations of drugs metabolized by this enzyme (for example clobazam and phenytoin).

 Pharmacology

 Mechanism of action

 Cenobamate is a voltage-gated sodium channel (VGSC) blocker.
-It is a selective blocker of the inactivated state of VGSCs, preferentially inhibiting persistent sodium current.
+It is a selective blocker of the inactivated state of VGSCs, preferentially inhibiting persistent sodium current while sparing transient sodium current.
+This is unique compared to other anti-seizure medications.
 It has been proposed that cenobamate additionally enhances presynaptic release of γ-aminobutyric acid (GABA), thereby increasing inhibitory GABAergic neurotransmission.
+The dual mechanism of action may account for the unique efficacy of cenobamate.